 Where Livable Housing Design certification is not provided, applicants are to demonstrate how compliance with Element 2.7 has been achieved.
-To assist assessment, the checklist (Appendix A4) should be completed and plans annotated and accompany application drawings.
+To assist assessment, the checklist (Appendix A4) should be completed with accessible dwellings annotated on plans to accompany application drawings.